 ASSET ALLOCATION INSIGHTS

-Our monthly view on asset allocation (November 2019)

-Monday, 11/11/2019
+November 2019

+OUR MONTHLY VIEW ON ASSET ALLOCATION

+BEYOND THE NOISE

-Brexit twists and turns on the one hand and Twitter-format US/China trade negotiations on the other have both become such regular features in our investment landscape that it has become difficult to disentangle meaningful developments from postures and noise.
+Downside risks cleared with developments in Brexit and US-China Trade War Brexit twists and turns on the one hand and Twitter-format US/China trade negotiations on the other have both become such regular features in our investment landscape that it has become difficult to disentangle meaningful developments from postures and noise.
 We believe that events in October fall under the former category, and that two significant downside risks have been cleared for the months ahead.

-Adrien Pichoud

-Chief Economist & Senior Portfolio

-Manager

-Maurice Harari Senior Portfolio Manager

-Luc Filip Head of Discretionary Portfolio Management

-Beyond the noise

-Let's be clear: we are not naïve enough to believe that the Brexit chapter is now closed nor that political stability and harmony will be back in the UK parliament.
+Brexit no longer poses a systemic risk to long-term economic prospects on the island and the continent Let's be clear: we are not naïve enough to believe that the Brexit chapter is now closed nor that political stability and harmony will be back in the UK parliament.
 The only thing we venture to say is that with a no-deal Brexit on October 31 out of the way and a deal and extension agreed to with the EU, the Brexit issue no longer poses the potential systemic risk it did before.
 With general elections in sight, it is now essentially a domestic British political issue that will certainly continue to generate noise and have implications for long-term economic prospects in the UK, but that does not threaten to abruptly shut long-established trade relationships and supply chains between the Island and the Continent.

+Resumed negotiations

+between the US and

+China spell a step-by-step

+approach that seems to be

+more constructive than the

+comprehensive approach

+taken before

 The US/China rivalry is likely to last even longer than the Brexit saga and, here again, it would be foolish to take the resumption of negotiations for the beginning of the end of the trade war.
 However, this is a significant step as, at the minimum, it reverses the tariffs/retaliations spiral of the summer.
 Nobody can tell how successful, how comprehensive and how sustainable those negotiations will prove to be.
 But, factually, the US administration has suspended some tariff hikes already, China has raised its imports of US agricultural products, and both parties now agree on moving forward step by step rather than attempting to solve all wide-ranging issues at once.
 Objectively, this is better than where we stood in early September.

-In the meantime, the global economic environment hasn't changed much, with the household consumption and service sector activity sustaining low-but-positive GDP growth against the ongoing slowdown in industrial activity.
+No major changes to overall economic environment, but there is now an appetite for risk due to Brexit and trade war developments In the meantime, the global economic environment hasn't changed much, with the household consumption and service sector activity sustaining low-but-positive GDP growth against the ongoing slowdown in industrial activity.
 Risk remains tilted to the downside as long as industrial activity doesn't pick up.
-However, the mere fact that the tail risks of a no-deal Brexit and trade war escalations have been significantly diminished warrants a more constructive view toward risky assets for the end of the year.
+However, the mere fact that the tail risks of a nodeal Brexit and trade war escalations have been significantly diminished warrants a more constructive view toward risky assets for the end of the year.
 Especially in a context where central banks maintain or accentuate their accommodative monetary policies and support the relative value of equity markets.

-Economic backdrop in a nutshell and global economic review
+Authors

+Maurice Harari Senior Portfolio Manager Adrien Pichoud Head of Total Return -Chief Economist